Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 Bookcase⭐⭐⭐⭐⭐Dark wood, detailed molding

-Floating Shelves⭐⭐Doesn’t fit aesthetic
+Floating Shelves⭐⭐Doesn’t fit the aesthetic

 Magazine Rack⭐⭐⭐⭐Wood, classic design